Little Asian girl has allergies mosquitoes

 Wound Care

-Who hasn’t scratched their skin when it feels itchy?
-It often brings instant relief.
-Unfortunately, scratching can leave behind a new problem: scrapes, stinging pain, or even infections.
+Itchy skin often makes people want to scratch for quick relief.
+Unfortunately, scratching can leave behind new problems such as scrapes, stinging pain, or even infections.

 Scratches from nails are often dismissed as minor, but if left untreated, they can damage the skin and leave scars.